Danychr1/Danychr1/README.md

 # Hi 👋, My name is Dany Christel
-I’m an aspiring System Administrator with a background in Quality Assurance, passionate about system reliability, security, and efficiency.
-I enjoy working hands-on with servers, networks, and operating systems to build the technical foundation needed for secure and well-managed IT environments.
-My problem-solving mindset and adaptability help me quickly learn new tools and technologies, whether it’s managing user accounts, troubleshooting issues, or optimizing system performance.
-I’m focused on strengthening my expertise in system administration while developing the security knowledge and skills that will support my long-term goal of becoming a SOC Analyst, dedicated to protecting and defending IT infrastructure.
+  I’m building my career in System Administration, drawing on my background in Quality Assurance, where I learned the importance of reliability, attention to detail, and keeping systems running smoothly.
+I enjoy getting hands-on experience with servers, networks, and operating systems, whether it’s troubleshooting issues, improving performance, or enhancing daily operations to make them more secure and efficient.

+  What drives me is the bigger picture: building a strong foundation in system administration today so I can grow into a SOC Analyst role tomorrow.
+I want to use my skills not only to keep systems up and running, but also to protect them.
+Every step I take in learning and adapting to new technologies brings me closer to that goal.

 # Key Projects: